SamhitaVasu/CALM/README.md

 > "Knowledge Economy as we know it is being eclipsed by something new -- call it the Creative Economy."
   ~ Bruce Nussbaum

 Machines are beginning to take over the workforce.
 Merely acquiring, practicing, and applying many new skills and knowledge will no longer be enough.
 We need to develop the qualities that make us uniquely human, such as creativity, imagination, and curiosity.
-Cognitive fluidity is the golden braid that connects these qualities. ***CALM provides various research-backed tools to develop and exercise cognitive fluidity.***
+Cognitive fluidity is the golden braid that connects these qualities.
+#### CALM provides various research-backed tools to develop and exercise cognitive fluidity.
 &nbsp;
-*****
 # Chapters
 #### Each chapter has two components: tracks and projects.
-&nbsp;
 ### Chapter Tracks
 Each chapter of CALM has either a TED-Ed Club or a Founders Labs (or both!).
 Members get access to a real-world setting in which they create, develop, execute, and convey their ideas.
 ### Projects